 Other major reasons to serve this airport

 - Hamburg is Germany’s wealthiest city.
 It has the nation’s highest GDP per capita and very strong purchasing power.

-- Hamburg is home to many blue chips companies and world-famous brands.
+- Hamburg is home to many blue chip companies and world-famous brands.

 - Hamburg is one of the three leading locations in the global aviation industry and home to Europe’s third-largest container port.